Approach

 Counselling Approach

-I work holistically.
-By noticing how your thinking habits, body sensations and feelings show up in the present, enables us to explore and heal the hidden drives and forces learnt from early relational dynamics and past trauma.
-By bringing into awareness the unconscious patterning learnt from the past, allows choice and the potential to live a life more aligned with your authentic self.
+By taking time to notice your thinking habits, body sensations and feelings in the here-and-now, we can explore which of these are a reflection of the hidden drives and forces, learnt from early relational dynamics and past trauma.
+By bringing into awareness the unconscious patterning learnt from the past, enables choice to tend to yourself in different ways and the potential to live a life more aligned with your authentic self.

 HOW DO I WORK?

-I use a variety of techniques as no single approach is appropriate for everyone.
+I work holistically using a variety of techniques as no single approach is appropriate for everyone.

 (For a more comprehensive explanation of each modality please see synopsis of approach